How Do I Register?

 Why Can't I Have A Gold Permit If I Live On Campus?
 I Need One To Work.

 As a resident student, you can't register for a regular commuter permit.

-If you are a graduate commuting student or an undergraduate commuting student living outside the UD perimeter with 110 or more completed credits, you may apply for a Center for the Arts Garage, Gold, or Red permit.
-All other commuters may register for a Red permit.
-Graduate students are eligible for Perkins garage or Pearson Hall gate lot permits and graduate commuters are eligible for central permits.
+If you are a graduate commuting student or an undergraduate commuting student living outside the UD perimeter with 110 or more completed credits, you may apply for a Center for the Arts Garage, Gray, Gold, or Red permit.
+All other commuters may register for a Red permit or the Center for the Arts garage.
+Graduate students are also eligible for any garage or Pearson Hall gate lot permits and graduate commuters are eligible for central permits.